After the excitement of finding and buying, you'll need a good moving guide. Here are some helpful moving tips to make your moving day less stressful.

 If you're using funds for your down payment from a Registered Retirement Savings Plan (RRSP) and have questions, visit the Canada Revenue Agency website CRA.
 I'm sure there's an equivalent program for our American neighbours.

 Someone from your lawyer's office will contact you after closing to confirm that you now own a home.
 You can then ...

 ... from their office.
 Sometimes, arrangements can be made to pick up the key from the conveyancer at the Land Titles/Registry Office.
 A reporting letter will follow containing your Statement of Adjustments, deed, mortgage and various other documents.

 Any smart moving guide would be incomplete if it failed to address this common question: When is our moving day?

 A standard Agreement of Purchase and Sale states that the closing will be completed by 6:00 pm on the date fixed for completion.
 In my experience, this is often misunderstood by sellers and buyers - and even agents.

-It does not mean that the seller has until 6:00 pm to vacate the property.
-Nor does it mean that the new owner can take possession anytime they wish on that day.
+It does not mean that the seller has until 6:00 pm to vacate the property

 A situation to avoid is a buyer's moving service stalled outside the house for many hours, waiting while the seller removes their belongings from the property - with the mover's clock continuing to tick.
-Because this delay results in a more expensive move, the buyer may have cause for legal action against the seller to recover such unexpected extra costs.
-The seller is actually in default of the contract because they agreed to deliver vacant possession to the buyer upon closing.
+Because this delay results in a more expensive move, the buyer may have cause for legal action against the seller to recover such unanticipated extra costs.
+The seller is actually in default of the contract because they agreed to ...

 And since you don't really know if anyone out there still has a key to your new home, plan to change the locks.